immcantation/alakazam/docs/topics/countGenes.md

 fill
-:   logical of `c(TRUE, FALSE)` specifying when if groups (when specified) lacking a particular gene should be counted as 0 if TRUE or not (omitted)
+:   logical of `c(TRUE, FALSE)` specifying when if groups (when specified) lacking a particular gene should be counted as 0 if TRUE or not (omitted).

 mode
 :   one of `c("gene", "family", "allele", "asis")` defining